oganm/CV/cv.md

 **markerGeneProfile:** An R package for calculation of marker gene profiles as described in [Mancarci et al. (2017)](http://www.eneuro.org/content/4/6/ENEURO.0212-17.2017).
 Available at [github.com/PavlidisLab/markerGeneProfile](https://github.com/PavlidisLab/markerGeneProfile).

 **VASCO:** A web application for visualization of gene expression data from single cell RNA sequencing experiments.
-Developed for HackSeq hackaton.
+Developed for HackSeq 2016.
 Available at [hackseq.github.io/vasco](https://hackseq.github.io/vasco/).

+**Viral Voyager:** A web application for visualization and analysis of metavirome data collected for the Tara Oceans Project.
+Developed for HackSeq 2018.
+Available at [oganm.com/shiny/taracyc](http://oganm.com/shiny/taracyc/).

 **Impact Replays:** A web application for visualization play-by-play data from football games.
 Developed for SportsHack hackaton.
 Available at [daattali.com/shiny/cfl](http://daattali.com/shiny/cfl/).

-**eggstractor:** A GUI based software to automate extraction of shape and pigmentation related information from quail eggs.
+**eggstractor:** Software to automate extraction of shape and pigmentation related information from quail eggs.
 Developed for 2012 summer internship under Barbara Tschirren.
 Available at [github.com/oganm/eggstractor](https://github.com/oganm/eggstractor).

 **Misc.
-Bioinformatics related R packages:** I have been maintaining various R packages aimed at making life easier for myslef and other bioinformaticians.
+Bioinformatics related R packages:** I maintain R packages aimed at making life easier for myslef and other bioinformaticians.
 See [github.com/topics/ogan-bio](https://github.com/topics/ogan-bio) for a full list.

+**Misc.
+D&D related repositories:** I maintain R packages and web applications to be used while playing Dungeon's and Dragons, a popular tabletop roleplaying game.
+See [github.com/topics/ogan-dnd](https://github.com/topics/ogan-dnd) for a full list.

 Presentations
 --------------------